Have questions? We're here.

 Day 3-4: Inner Hebrides

-Kayakers will be introduced to their craft and will be briefed on their adventures, before picking up paddles to circumnavigate tiny islets or glide into narrow waterways that intertwine the islands.
-Hikers may opt for panoramic views from summits and ridges.
-Early the next morning, you will aim for the tiny island of Iona.
-Barely 5 kilometers / 3 miles long, Iona is renowned as the birthplace of Christianity in Britain.
+Next, aim for the tiny island of Iona.
+Barely 5 kilometers (3 miles) long, Iona is renowned as the birthplace of Christianity in Britain.
 It is also a burial ground of early Scottish Kings.
-The Irish monk, St Columba, and twelve disciples landed here and founded a monastery in 563 AD.
-From this base, St Columba set about converting Scotland and much of Northern England to Christianity.
+The Irish monk St Columba and his twelve disciples landed here and founded a monastery in 563 CE.
+St Columba set about converting Scotland and much of Northern England from this base to Christianity.

 Day 5-7: Outer Hebrides & Orkneys

-From the Inner Hebrides we make our way to the Outer Hebrides – also known as the Western Isles – that stretch for 209 kilometres (128 miles) and look out on their western side to the Atlantic Ocean.
-Weather permitting, we plan to land at the isolated archipelago (and World Heritage site) of St Kilda, where derelict crofts bear testament to the fortitude of islanders who once tended the unique Soay sheep and harvested seabirds for food—and to pay their rent in the form of wool, meat and feathers.
-The isles hold Europe’s most important seabird colony and is home to Britain’s highest sea stacks (rock columns).
+Weather permitting, you plan to land at the isolated archipelago (and World Heritage site) of St Kilda, where derelict crofts bear testament to the fortitude of islanders who once tended the unique Soay sheep and harvested seabirds for food—and to pay their rent in the form of wool, meat, and feathers.
+The isles hold Europe's most important seabird colony and are home to Britain's highest sea stacks (rock columns).

-Day 8-11: Shetland Islands
+Day 8-10: Shetland Islands

-Jarlshof is one of Shetland's best preserved and most complex archaeological sites.
+Jarlshof is one of Shetland's best-preserved and most complex archaeological sites.
 It was exposed by storms in the late 19th century.
-The Old House of Sumburgh, built here in the 17th century, was named 'Jarlshof' by Sir Walter Scott in his novel 'The Pirate'.
+The Old House of Sumburgh, built here in the 17th century, was named 'Jarlshof' by Sir Walter Scott in his novel 'The Pirate.'
 The record of human occupation dates from around 3,200 BCE.
-Jarlshof’s main Bronze Age site is the house of a bronzesmith working around 800 BC.
+Jarlshof's main Bronze Age site is the house of a bronzesmith working around 800 BC.
 Clay moulds into which molten bronze was poured revealed that he was casting axe heads and short swords.
 It seems that Shetland suited early Norse settlers, for they quickly settled here and left their mark on Shetland's history for ages to come.

-Mousa Broch, on the small uninhabited island of Mousa, is the best preserved of Scotland’s 570 brochs (fortified Iron Age towers).
+Mousa Broch, on the small uninhabited island of Mousa, is the best preserved of Scotland's 570 brochs (fortified Iron Age towers).
 Storm petrels nest among its stones, which can be seen when visiting the broch at night.
-In daylight, a large colony of common and grey seals basks on its shores and you may spot otter (Dratsi, in Shetland dialect).
+In daylight, a large colony of common and grey seals basks on its shores, and you may spot otters (Dratsi, in Shetland dialect).

-Option 1: Orkney Treasures - Skara Brae
+Option 1: Orkney Treasures - Skara Brae (Duration: 4 hours / Level of difficulty: Easy-Moderate)

-Embark on a journey through the serene countryside, venturing into the World Heritage heartland of the Orkney’s, celebrated for its abundance of prehistoric archaeology.
-Traverse past the awe-inspiring Standing Stones of Stenness and make a pause at the Ring of Brodgar—an immense ceremonial stone circle with roots reaching back nearly 5000 years.
-Continue your exploration to the ancient village of Skara Brae, a settlement that has withstood the test of time for 5000 years.
-Delve into its rich history, thoughtfully interpreted at the visitor center, and witness the remarkable dwellings unveiled from beneath the sand dunes by storms a mere 150 years ago.
+Embark on a journey through the serene countryside, venturing into the World Heritage heartland of the Orkneys, celebrated for its abundance of prehistoric archaeology.
+Traverse past the awe-inspiring Standing Stones of Stenness and pause at the Ring of Brodgar—an immense ceremonial stone circle with roots reaching back nearly 5000 years.
+Continue your exploration of the ancient village of Skara Brae, a settlement that has withstood the test of time for 5000 years.
+Delve into its rich history, thoughtfully interpreted at the visitor center, and witness the remarkable dwellings unveiled from beneath the dunes by storms a mere 150 years ago.
 A short 200-meter stroll leads to Skaill House, a distinguished manor and Orkney's finest.
 Constructed in 1620 by Bishop George Graham on the grounds of a farmstead believed to date back to the Norse period, Skaill House boasts a 400-year legacy.
 All 12 of its Lairds throughout history are interconnected, each contributing to the house's storied history and impressive collection.
 Immerse yourself in the captivating tales and artifacts within the walls of this historic manor, a testament to the enduring heritage of Orkney.

-Option 2: The Heart of Neolithic Orkney
+Option 2: The Heart of Neolithic Orkney (Duration: 3.45 hours / Level of difficulty: Easy-Moderate)

 Day 12: Aberdeen | Disembark